Orphism

 Orphic mosaics were found in many late-Roman villas.

-Orphism is the name given to a set of religious beliefs and practices originating in the ancient Greek and Hellenistic world, associated with literature ascribed to the mythical poet Orpheus, who descended into the Greek underworld and returned.
+Orphism is the name given to a set of religious beliefs and practices originating in the ancient Greek and Hellenistic world, associated with literature ascribed to the mythical poet Orpheus, who descended into the Greek underworld (katabasis) and returned.
 Orphism has been described as a reform of the earlier Dionysian religion, involving a re-interpretation or re-reading of the myth of Dionysus and a re-ordering of Hesiod's Theogony, based in part on pre-Socratic philosophy.

 The suffering and death of the god Dionysus at the hands of the Titans has been considered the central myth of Orphism.
 According to this myth, the infant Dionysus is killed, torn apart, and consumed by the Titans.
 In retribution, Zeus strikes the Titans with a thunderbolt, turning them to ash.
 From these ashes, humanity is born.
-In Orphic belief, this myth describes humanity as having a dual nature: body (σῶμα), inherited from the Titans, and a divine spark or soul (ψυχή), inherited from Dionysus.
+According to some conceptions of Orphism, this myth is the basis of the Orphic belief that humanity possesses a dual nature: body (σῶμα), inherited from the Titans, and a divine spark or soul (ψυχή), inherited from Dionysus.
 In order to achieve salvation from the Titanic, material existence, one had to be initiated into the Dionysian mysteries and undergo teletē, a ritual purification and reliving of the suffering and death of the god.
 The uninitiated (ἀμύητος), they believed, would be reincarnated indefinitely.